chris-dz/fun/README.md

 # Fun
-OOP class final project utilizing Azure Functions - abbreviated to Fun
+OOP class final project utilizing Azure Functions - abbreviated to Fun.

 ## To deploy:
 There are several methods.
 I'm deploying the functions to Azure by linking my Azure app with my GitHub repository.